 About Me

-My experience as a programmer goes back to middle school where I began writing C++ console applications on Windows to make text adventures.
+My experience as a programmer goes back to middle school where I began writing C++ console applications on Windows to make text adventure games.
 As I began learning more about programming through personal projects, high school classes, and college work, I discovered my passion for writing low level graphics code to create video games and other computer graphics software.
 My experience working with game engines such as Unity has enabled me to write my own video games from scratch using C++ with Vulkan and OpenGL; these projects are documented on my website, be sure to check them out!

 About this site